nychealth/EH-dataportal/content/data-stories/adult-lead/index.md

 ### One type of product that’s more likely to contain lead are spices purchased abroad

-We recommend that New Yorkers buy their spices locally in New York City, even if the spices are imported, rather than purchasing them abroad.
+We recommend that New Yorkers <a href="https://jphmpdirect.com/2018/12/06/infographic-a-spoonful-of-lead/" target="blank">buy their spices locally in New York City, even if the spices are imported, rather than purchasing them abroad.</a>

 A NYC Health Department study on spices collected during investigations between 2008 and 2017, including nearly 1,500 samples of spices from 41 countries, found that more than half of spice samples had detectable lead concentrations.
 About one-third of the samples had a lead level higher than 2 parts per million (ppm), the permissible limit in the U.S. for lead in food additives.